maybeanerd/iu-tech-talk/slides.md

 # Step 2: Trading

-- Offer a trade
+- Offer a trade: create note
-- Accept a trade we got
+- Accept a trade we got: like note
-- Take back a trade we offered
+- Take back a trade we offered: delete note

 <!--
 - Creating a note to offer a trade